pagkly/Zed/Investopedia4/Mark Zuckerberg Definition.md

 ## Chan Zuckerberg Initiative

-Zuckerberg has made headlines for his [[philanthropy]](https://www.investopedia.com/terms/p/philanthropy.asp), including his 2010 donation of $100 million to help schools in Newark, N.J.5 In 2014, the publication [_Philanthropy_](https://www.philanthropy.com/article/No-1-Mark-Zuckerberg-and/153685) ranked Zuckerberg and Chan the most generous American donors of the previous year, after they donated 18 million shares of Facebook stock to the Silicon Valley Community Foundation, in Mountain View, Calif.
+Zuckerberg has made headlines for his [[philanthropy]](https://www.investopedia.com/terms/p/philanthropy.asp), including his 2010 donation of $100 million to help schools in Newark, N.J.5 In 2014, the publication [_Philanthropy_](https://www.philanthropy.com/article/No-1-Mark-Zuckerberg-and/153685) ranked Zuckerberg and Chan the most generous American donors of the previous year, after they donated 18 million [[Shares|shares]] of Facebook [[Stock|stock]] to the Silicon Valley Community Foundation, in Mountain View, Calif.

 On December 1, 2015, Zuckerberg and Chan published a letter to their daughter Max, in which they announced the creation of the Chan Zuckerberg Initiative "to join people across the world to advance human potential and promote equality for all children in the next generation."
-In the post, Zuckerberg and Chan said the "initial areas of focus will be personalized learning, curing disease, connecting people and building strong communities" and that "we will give 99% of our Facebook shares—currently about $45 billion—during our lives to advance this mission."6
+In the post, Zuckerberg and Chan said the "initial areas of focus [[Will|will]] be personalized learning, curing disease, connecting people and building strong communities" and that "we will give 99% of our Facebook [[Shares|shares]]—currently about $45 billion—during our lives to advance this mission."6

 ## Controversy and Cambridge Analytica